vikramsharitas/AES-128/README.md

 Include AES128.h in your project to use string AESencrypt(string iv, string pt) and string AESdecrypt(string iv, string ct).

 # AESencrypt():
-  iv: Your Key
+  iv: Your Key.
-  pt: Plain Text to be Encrypted
+  pt: Plain Text to be Encrypted.
 # AESdecrypt():
-  iv: Your Key
+  iv: Your Key.
-  ct: Cipher Text to be Decrypted
+  ct: Cipher Text to be Decrypted.